craftercms/docs/source/security/processes.rst

 Release
 -------

-* Full audit and update based on Snyk reports
+* Full audit and update based on Snyk, Trivy, and SonaType reports
 * Release commit GPG signing, 2FA to Sonatype (Maven)
 * MD5 and SHA512 checksums on all artifacts
 * All 3rd party software is downloaded from the original authority and checksums validated